Basketball Rules 2012

 Good sportsmanship is a requirement of all participants.
 Players and coaches are to conduct themselves properly at all times.
 The Campus Recreation Department reserves the right to suspend or disqualify individuals or group for unsportsmanlike conduct.
 Unsportsmanlike actions before, during and/or after a contest will not be tolerated and anyone who tries them will face swift discipline.
 The team captain assumes full responsibility for the conduct of the team and spectators.

 Unsportsmanlike conduct includes actions, which are unbecoming to an ethical, fair, honorable individual.
 It consists of acts of deceit, disrespect or vulgarity and includes taunting.
 The Campus Recreation Department disapproves of any form of taunting, which is intended or designed to embarrass, ridicule or demean others under any circumstances.

-Teams qualifying for the playoff tournament (using W/L record) must average a "B" (7.5) rating to be included.
-In addition, teams must maintain a 7.5 rating throughout the playoff tournament.
-Teams dropping below 7.5 average will be eliminated from the tournament.
+Teams qualifying for the playoff tournament (using W/L record) must maintain above 7.5 rating to be included.
+In addition, teams must maintain above a 7.5 rating throughout the playoff tournament.
+Teams dropping below this average will be eliminated from the tournament.
 All ratings will be cumulative.

 Please read the Intramural Handbook.
 It is a written description of the regulations that govern the Intramural Sports Program.
 No matter what sport you play, these regulations govern your participation in our programs.
 It is imperative to the continuity of the program that all participants are aware and abide by the regulations set forth by the Campus Recreation Department.

-9-10 = Team or individual team members cause no problems for officials or employees of the department and participate with excellent sportsmanship within the established rules throughout the contest.
+9-10 = Team members participate with excellent sportsmanship within the established rules throughout the contest.

-The Director /Assistant Director of Campus Recreation reserves the right to change any grade based on team/player's sportsmanship.
+The Campus Recreation Staff reserves the right to change any grade based on team/player's sportsmanship.